archcoding-books/papers/storage/haystack/haystack.md

 ![](7.png)
 ![](t3.png)

 view.
-There are two key points to highlght from the fig- ure.
-First, the rapid decline in popularity suggests that caching at both CDNs and in the Cache can be very ef- fective for hosting popular content.
-Second, the graph has a long tail implying that a significant number of re- quests cannot be dealt with using cached data.
+There are two key points to highlght from the figure.
+First, the rapid decline in popularity suggests that caching at both CDNs and in the Cache can be very effective for hosting popular content.
+Second, the graph has a long tail implying that a significant number of requests cannot be dealt with using cached data.

 ####4.1.2 Traffic Volume